Leica M10-P vs SL

 Studio photographers will appreciate that the Leica SL (unlike the M10-P) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M10-P and the SL are recent models that are part of the current product line-up.
-The M10-P replaced the earlier Leica M9-P, while the SL does not have a direct predecessor.
+The M10-P is a recent model that features in the current product line-up of Leica.
+In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So how do things add up?
 Which of the two cameras – the Leica M10-P or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.